 Rootstown Community Park is located at 4104 Case Ave., Rootstown Ohio.
-The park opens on April 1 and closes for the season on December 1.
+The park is now open year-round except in cases of severe inclement weather.
 Park hours are from 8am to dusk.
 Please read the park rules and regulations to ensure everyone has a safe and enjoyable time at the township park.
 Currently on the 36 acre property are the following amenities:

 2 acre stocked lake - Only catch and release fishing is allowed on the lake.
 No swimming is allowed at any time on the lake.

 3 picnic pavilions - Currently there are 3 picnic pavilions with picnic tables and grills.
-To reserve a pavilion (Rootstown residents only), call (330) 325-9341.
-At this time there is a cost of $25 to reserve a pavilion and you are required to clean the pavilion area of your trash and belongings upon your departure.
+To reserve a pavilion, click the Reservations page for instructions and a list of available dates.
+Cost is $30 for Rootstown residents and $60 for non-residents.
+You are required to clean the pavilion area of your trash and belongings upon your departure.
 We strongly suggest that if you want to use a pavilion in the summer months during the weekend, that you make a reservation, as they are generally booking early for the summer.

 Playground Area - The playground area features swings for young and old, and a playground structure.
 There are benches around the area for parents to sit and watch their children play.